lawmana/EV333_AtmosphericScience/README.md

-# EV333_AtmosphericDynamics
+# EV333_AtmosphericScience
-Repository for EV333 Atmospheric Dynamics at Colorado College.
+Repository for EV333 Atmospheric Science at Colorado College.

 # Getting Started with Python